1 Chronicles 22 – David’s Charge to Solomon

 3. (14-16) What David did to prepare for the building of the temple.

 a.
-I have taken much trouble to prepare for the house of the Lord: David took seriously his mission to prepare the way by bringing both security and treasure to Israel and his successor Solomon.
-With these two resources he could build the house of the Lord.
+I have taken much trouble to prepare for the house of the LORD: David took seriously his mission to prepare the way by bringing both security and treasure to Israel and his successor Solomon.
+With these two advantages he could build the house of the LORD.

 b.
 One hundred thousand talents of gold: This is an enormous amount of gold.
 Some Bible commentators believe this large number is accurate and some feel it is a scribal error.
 Even allowing for possible scribal error, David clearly amassed significant resources for a temple he would never build.